 This is useful in verification scenarios where the testbench needs to have access to a type that is declared in the module.
 Usually, this is solved by declaring the type in a package common both the testbench and the RTL module.
 Another way to solve this has been to redefine the type in the testbench.

 With this change, it can be accomplished in the testbench by hierarchically referencing the type in the module where it is declared:

 alias extStateType is work.EntityName(ArchitectureName).StateType;

 In the code below, there is a potential memory leak.
-In VHDL-2019 you won’t have to worry about that, because it has automatic garbage collection.
-As soon as the last reference to an object is lost, is shall be deallocated.
+In VHDL-2019, you won’t have to worry about that because it has automatic garbage collection.
+As soon as the last reference to an object is lost, it shall be deallocated.

 function to_string ( value : in integer_vector ) return string is variable L : line; begin write(L, value) ; return L.all ; end function to_string ;

 There are changes to the attributes for getting the hierarchy path of an object.
 They have been changed to include the full package name and instance path, even when the object resides within a protected type.

 This is useful, especially for algorithms that rely on having a unique string descriptor for an object.
 For example RandomPck’s InitSeed procedure.